 What You Need To Know About Property Settlement And Separation Agreements

-At the Law Office of Deborah N. Arthur, our philosophy is that, if possible, it is usually in the best interest of our clients to reach agreement on property, debt, custody, visitation, child support, and spousal support (often referred to as alimony).
+At the Law Office of Rebecca L. Evans, our philosophy is that, if possible, it is usually in the best interest of our clients to reach agreement on property, debt, custody, visitation, child support, and spousal support (often referred to as alimony).
 In order to do so, we will often discuss options that will work for the client but which a judge might not have the power to do at trial.
 In reaching agreements, we may meet with the client, their spouse and their spouse’s attorney to hammer out the issues in person.
 Often this may bring faster resolution than passing proposals back and forth between attorneys.
 We also utilize mediation to reach settlements.